 An honors program is available for students majoring in mathematics and mathematical sciences who have a grade point average of at least 3.25 in all mathematics and statistics courses numbered 200 or higher and who complete an additional, preapproved program of independent study in the major (Mathematics 484 or Statistics 484) culminating in both a written paper and a colloquium presentation.
 Students who successfully complete the requirements and who receive recommendation from the department will graduate with “Honors in Mathematics” or with “Honors in Mathematical Sciences.”

 Requirements for the Minor in Mathematics

-The point scale for retention of the majors and minor applies to all courses in the majors/minor.
-No requirement for the majors or minor may be taken satisfactory/unsatisfactory.
+The point scale for retention of the majors and minors applies to all courses in the majors/minors.
+No requirement for the majors or minors may be taken satisfactory/unsatisfactory.